Western Islands Galápagos

 Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Galaxy Diver!
 On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: Fernandina, the youngest island, will blow your mind with its rugged lava landscapes.
 The youngest island in the archipelago, it is still being formed by volcanic eruptions and makes for a wonderful, otherworldly contrast to the other islands.
 Isabela, the biggest of all islands in the Galápagos, offers you fantastic hikes, views and arguably some of the best snorkeling spots in the Archipelago.
 During your time spent on Rábida, you will have the opportunity to watch wild Flamingos and walk on a blood-red sandy beach.
 During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
 On Santiago, an island formerly inhabited by pirates, you will be able to enjoy hikes and dinghy rides.

-Your ship: Galaxy Diver
+Your ship: Galaxy Orion

-Featuring just 6 staterooms, the classic motor yacht layout of Reina Silvia promise a particularly intimate and exclusive Galápagos discovery experience.
+Featuring just 6 staterooms, the classic motor yacht layout of Galaxy Diver promise a particularly intimate and exclusive Galápagos discovery experience.
 A crew of 8 gives her one of the highest staff-to-guest ratios of all the boats in the Galápagos fleet.
-Unique features such as her swim platform and enclosed panoramic upper deck bar set her aside from many of the other vessels in her class that tend to … Read more about Galaxy Diver
+Unique features such as her swim platform and enclosed panoramic upper deck bar set her aside from many of the other vessels in her class that tend to share layouts and designs.

 Amenities